-Appendix V shows pictorial map of listed buildings.
-Listed buildings are referenced on the Parish Map on the inside back cover.
+Appendix V identifies all of the listed buildings in West Wittering and these are also referenced on the small map on the back cover.

 7.1 Area 1 - CENTRAL CONSERVATION

 The West Wittering Conservation Area is notable for its attractive village centre, with the church, the school and its playing field and assorted listed cottages and houses, all being linked by the curving Pound Road.
 A well tended churchyard and many mature trees frame the church.
 The village green sits at the north east end of this road with an area of trees and shrubbery concealing the stream and the remains of the village ponds.
 Henry Royce's Studio sits at right angles to Rookwood Road, just before the village green, and is an important landmark.